-- "Affordable housing" affordability is a function of context.
+"Affordable housing" - affordability is a function of context.
 The national government determines that the GAP market (those households who should be targeted for affordable housing provision) refers to households earning less than R22 000 per month.
+The City's Human Settlements Strategy (HSS) recognises that nominal indicator, whilst maintaining that affordability fluctuates depending on the context in which housing is available; and that it would never be targeted at the highest-earning income group of that context, and for this reason the Integrated Human Settlements Sector Plan (IHSSP) will lean on the same definition.
+The upper threshold of the Financial Sector Code (FSC) Affordable Housing Standards was R29 600 in 2023.
+Some of the mixed-use or mixed-income sites from the Human Settlements Social and/or GAP pipelines may cater to affordability levels where households earn up to the FSC definition.

+"Areas of informality" - informal areas or settlements are defined as unplanned residential settlements on land that has not been surveyed or proclaimed as residential, comprising mainly of informal dwellings.
+They could also be defined as areas where residential dwellings are developed without official approval.
+Some of the characteristics of informal areas include informality - whereby housing developed is inadequate, or not in compliance with current planning and building regulations; development in unsuitable or inappropriate environments, inadequate infrastructure or amenities; poor access to basic services; overcrowding, uncontrolled or unhealthy population densities; poverty and vulnerability.
+In Cape Town, areas of informality are varied, necessitating varied responses.
+In addition to traditional 'freestanding' informal settlements, there are instances of informal land occupation, settlements developed on the backyards of City rental housing stock (backyarder settlements).

-The City's Human Settlements Strategy (HSS) recognises that nominal indicator, whilst maintaining that affordability fluctuates depending on the context in which housing is available; and that it would never be targeted at the highest-earning income group of that context, and for this reason the Integrated Human Settlements Sector Plan (IHSSP) will lean on the same definition. - "Backyarder" refers to a person occupying a backyard residential unit under some type of rental agreement with the main homeowner or City tenant, which may or may not include monetary payment for the right to occupy the unit, and may or may not be set out in a formal written agreement.
-The backyard unit is a structure constructed of any material, intended or used for human habitation, on the same residential property as a main dwelling, built according to approved plans (formal) or no approved plans (informal backyard), and is therefore not categorised as an informal settlement. - "Beneficiary" means an applicant, together with spouse/partner and dependants, who was selected for a housing project in accordance with the Allocation Policy: Housing Opportunities and was approved by the provincial Department of Human Settlements and registered on the housing subsidy system for a housing subsidy. - "Breaking New Ground (BNG) housing" refers to housing developed in terms of the Integrated Residential Development Programme (IRDP), which is fully funded by the state for qualifying persons via national housing grants.
-This housing typology is an ownership tenure model. - "GAP housing/market" refers to the shortfall or 'gap' in the market between residential units supplied by the state and houses delivered by the private sector.
+"Backyarder" - a person occupying a backyard residential unit under some type of rental agreement with the main homeowner or City tenant, which may or may not include monetary payment for the right to occupy the unit, and may or may not be set out in a formal written agreement.
+The backyard unit is a structure constructed of any material, intended or used for human habitation, on the same residential property as a main dwelling, built according to approved plans (formal) or no approved plans (informal backyard), and is therefore not categorised as an informal settlement.

+"Beneficiary" - an applicant, together with spouse/partner and dependants, who was selected for a housing project in accordance with the Allocation Policy: Housing Opportunities and was approved by the provincial Department of Human Settlements and registered on the housing subsidy system for a housing subsidy.

+"Breaking New Ground (BNG) housing" - housing developed in terms of the Integrated Residential Development Programme (IRDP), which is fully funded by the state for qualifying persons via national housing grants.
+This housing typology is an ownership tenure model.

+"GAP housing/market" - the shortfall or 'gap' in the market between residential units supplied by the state and houses delivered by the private sector.
 The GAP housing market typically comprises households that earn between R3 501 and R22 000 per month, and do not qualify for a full housing subsidy.
-However, these households are eligible for a range of partial housing subsidies and programmes. - "Greenfields Project" refers to a project occupying a Greenfields site or vacant land on which there is no pre-existing, legal occupants, and for which the City has discretion to select beneficiaries, provided they are eligible for the subsidy. - "Housing opportunity" refers to either a serviced site or a serviced site with a top structure offered to qualifying beneficiaries, and the tenure may be for ownership or rental. - "Infill housing" means the development of vacant or underutilised land parcels within existing urban areas that are already largely developed. - "Informal settlement" refers to an unplanned settlement on land that has not been surveyed or proclaimed as residential, consisting mainly of informal dwellings (shacks), and is characterised by informality; inappropriate locations; restricted public and private sector investment; poverty and vulnerability; and social, environmental and climate change stress.
+However, these households are eligible for a range of partial housing subsidies and programmes.